JaapvanEkris/openrowingmonitor/docs/installation.md

 * [Concept 2 RowErg](hardware_setup_Concept2_RowErg.md)
 * [Sportstech WRX700](hardware_setup_WRX700.md)

-If your machine isn't listed, you are adviced to follow the [setup guide for unknown rowing machines (and adjust settings)](rower_settings.md) as it goes into much more depth about installing OpenRowingMonitor on an unknown machine.

 If you do not have and does not have something like this or if the sensor is not accessible, you can still build something similar quite easily.
 Some ideas on what to use:

 * Reed sensor (i.e. of an old bike tachometer)